praul/ffmpeg-vaapi-docker/README.md

 # ffmpeg-vaapi-docker
-Autmatic transcoding of files in watched folder with vaapi / gpu support It is based on newest ubuntu:jammy for recent mesa support. **should** work with amd and intel gpu.
+Autmatic transcoding of files in watched folder with vaapi / gpu support.

+It is based on newest ubuntu:jammy for recent mesa support. **should** work with amd and intel gpu.
 Tested on amdgpu polaris with base system debian 9 and 5.15.21-xanmod1 kernel.

 This is a very simple docker image that watches a folder for files and tries to transcode them.